JulianNicholls/Raspberry-Pi-Misc/README.md

 ### test_sleep

 Test the resolution of time.sleep().
-It appears to be about 100us (microseconds), which is an order of magnitude (or more) better than I expoected.
+It appears to be about 100us (microseconds), which is an order of magnitude (or more) better than I expected.

 ## python/gpio